logpai/Drain3/README.md

 python examples/drain_stdin_demo.py
 ```

-Use Drain with input from stdin and persist to either Kafka / file / no persistence.
+Use Drain3 with input from stdin and persist to either Kafka / file / no persistence.

 Enter several log lines using the command line.
 Press `q` to end execution.